 - I used agave for the caramel sauce of this recipe instead of using corn syrup.
 It is much healthier to use but corn syrup makes your caramel sauce much glossier

 - Do you love chocolate?
 You can make this into a Chocolate Caramel Cake by adding homemade chocolate syrup.
 Yum!

 How to Make this Homemade Caramel Cake Recipe:

-Before starting, don’t forget to preheat oven to 350 degrees F and prepare cookie sheet using parchment paper or baking making.
+Before starting, don’t forget to preheat the oven to 350 degrees F and prepare cookie sheets using parchment paper or a baking mat.
 Also, prepare the ingredients to be used.
-It helps to set them nicely and all measured according to your needs.
+It helps to set them nicely and all measure according to your needs.